mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ###### 1:28:55

 So, there are many ways to take one step.
 Everyone is different, takes a different way of one step.
 Don't you think so?
 Everyone takes even one step in a different way.
-So, somebody takes one step, immediately stumbles over; somebody enjoy very much; somebody always suffers; and somebody with sadness and pensive; lots of types of one step.
+So, somebody takes one step [and] immediately stumbles over; somebody enjoys very much; somebody always suffers; and somebody [has] sadness and [is] pensive; lots of types of one step.
 So, how to take one step in the best way?
-That is [the practice?].
+That is [the practice].
 I don't know.
 But I know, we can do one step.

-###### 1:29:50

 Can you see the difference?
 Anyway, just one step, okay?
 Or, if you aim at this shore – long system, long life, in the *[unintelligible]*, from this shore to the other shore – *[unintelligible]*.
 And then if you focus on just the goal, then that main purpose of life is to meet this goal.
 The lifestyle becomes different.
 Don't you think so?
 Do you understand?
 Because, [it's] different.
 Because you want *this* goal.
 For this, in order to reach this goal, you have to struggle for life.
 Creating many things, try to do many things, and successes, failures; many things.
 And then [you] reach the goal – immediately you have to start [to] do something again, in order to [reach the] new goal.
 So always there is a goal, struggle.
 Whatever you have [been] struggling for, it's a distraction.
 This is very common; [the] dualistic world.